 The vibrant two-walled window front stands to the left of Henry's Electric on the east side of Main Street, its entryway resting under the unchanged "1914" engraved in the building's brick and stone façade.
 Psychedelic splashes of white paint on a blood red backdrop frame half a dozen sleek electric guitars hung in the display window, as if Wayne and Garth or Bill and Ted finally got their acts together and turned a love of rock music into an imaginative business.

 I poked into the brightly lit entrance Friday at 7:30 p.m., just as the evening's entertainment was winding down.
 The space is larger than seems reasonable from street view, and furnished with luxurious leather sofas and lots of gorgeous guitars.
-The store's checkout counter doubles as a long wooden bar, and a nearby shelf also serves as surface for drinking coffee or using a laptop.
-They have free wi-fi.

 "It's the best window in Lee," said owner Michael Sayers, who is still putting some final touches on an impressive interior that he built largely from recycled materials.
 "We've had lots of people of all ages coming down here to have coffee.
 It's like a bar without alcohol."

 Tall chairs line the bars for the moment, but drum thrones and Pork Pie guitar stools will soon provide unique bar seating for anyone who'd like to come in Tuesday through Thursday from 10 a.m. to 5 p.m. and Friday and Saturday from 10 a.m. to 8 p.m.
 The full-sized stage that protrudes into the large space is softened by crimson velvet curtains that drape behind the performer, lending some Sergeant Pepper glamour to a window that formerly displayed appliances.